CloudLabsAI-Azure/AVW-SAP-on-Azure/Sap-on-AzureV2/Implementors/03-configure-dataflow.md

 ## Introduction

 In this step we'll setup the dataflow from the SAP System and Cosmos DB towards the Synapse DB.
-Sales OrderHeaders will be extracted via the first Synapse pipeline using the SAP Table connector, Sales Order Items will be extracted via a second Synapse Pipeline using the SAP ECC (oData) connector.
+Sales OrderHeaders will be extracted via the first Synapse pipeline using the SAP Hana connector, Sales Order Items will be extracted via a second Synapse Pipeline using the SAP Hana connector.
 Payment data will be extracted from CosmosDB using a third pipeline.

    ![](media/ex3-architectureOverview.png)